apache/echarts-doc/en/option/component/title.md

 ## subtarget(string) = 'blank'

- open the hyper link of main heading text in specified window, options：
+ open the hyper link of main heading text in specified window, options:

 + `'self'` opening the current window